 Location: Leopold Museum at Museumsquartier, Museumsplatz 1, 1060 Vienna

 Fin De Siècle Vienna.
 Though far less shocking nowadays Klimt’s nudes still confront.
 On top of being stunningly beautiful they express that mix of self confidence and vulnerability: openness without compromise.
+When at the Museum of Fine Arts, sneak into the Antiques Collection where you will find Klimt’s breathtakingly beautiful Nuda Veritas.
 In addition, you will be finally able to scrutinise 13 stunning paintings by Klimt hanging 13 metres above ground in the museum’s staircase, thanks to the ‘Klimt Bridge’ being re-installed.

 Location: Kunsthistorisches Museum (Museum of Fine Arts), Maria-Theresienplatz, 1010 Vienna;

 Modernism Post Klimt